 However, the members of the consortium were allowed a certain latitude in their interpretation of the question so that it could be adapted to their national contexts.
-In the French context, the notion of "fragile people"2 was preferred over the literal translation of "services sociaux" as "social services", to clarify the consideration given
+In the French context, the notion of "fragile people" was preferred over the literal translation of "services sociaux" as "social services", to clarify the consideration given to private initiatives, over and above the social services provided by government departments.
+The inquiry question that underpins the work conducted by Avise and its partners within the framework of WP2 is therefore the following:

-1 For further information about the purpose of WP2, see the methodological note entitled "Working Paper" (in English), accessible here: https://buicasus.eu/wpto private initiatives, over and above the social services provided by government departments.
+1 For further information about the purpose of WP2, see the methodological note entitled "Working Paper" (in English), accessible here: https://buicasus.eu/wpcontent/uploads/2021/11/BuiCaSuS_2.1.1_R_conceptsanalytical_grid_Draft_final_reducedsize.pdf

-$content/uploads/2021/11/BuiCaSuS_2.1.1_R_concepts analytical_grid_Draft_final_reducedsize.pdf$